javila35/in-browser-compiler/README.md

 ## Running the app

-The easiest way is to run this application is using npx in your terminal. _You may need to update your version of [npm](https://github.com/npm/cli#installation)._
+The easiest way is to run this application is using npx in your terminal.
+Your code and markdown will be saved to a file _`notebook.js` by defualt_ in the directory you run this command from. _You may need to update your version of [npm](https://github.com/npm/cli#installation)._

 ```
 npx @javila-jsnote/cli serve